-- STD = expected delay from being on a stopped train due to a non-vehicle failure ahead - d.
-Finally, calculate the non-vehicle per-boarding delays, which are primarily the result of system stoppages49, making sure to convert from annual to daily failures in the process.
+IVED(NV) = in-vehicle expected delay from non-vehicle asset failures d.
+Finally, calculate the non-vehicle per-boarding delays, which are primarily the result of system stoppages99, making sure to convert from annual to daily failures in the process.